agastiyajenifera-sketch/Food-Waste-Redistribution-Planner/README.md

 # 🥗 FoodShare: Food Waste Redistribution Planner

+## Problem Statement

+Every day, a large amount of good and edible food is wasted by restaurants, hotels, supermarkets, and households, while many people do not have enough food to eat.
+There is no simple and efficient system to connect food donors with NGOs in time.
+Because of delays and poor coordination, much of the donated food expires before it can reach people in need.

+Our **Food Waste Redistribution Planner** solves this problem by providing a platform where donors can donate surplus food, administrators can verify the donations, and NGOs can request and collect the food quickly.
+This helps reduce food waste and ensures that more food reaches needy people safely.

+## Project
 A neat, modern, and highly professional web application built using Python and **Streamlit** to coordinate food surplus rescue.
 The platform connects verified food donors (hotels, restaurants, supermarkets) with local non-governmental organizations (NGOs) to minimize food waste and support communities in need.

 ![Indian Food Background](assets/images/indian_food_bg.jpg)